Spend some quality time exploring Preston's oldest and largest Grade II* listed park...

 As the city's oldest and largest parkland, Moor Park delivers a diverse and picturesque area where you're free to walk, run, cycle or even skate in the designated skatepark.
-You'll also find an exciting multitude of sport and hobby facilities as well as children's play areas, offering and assortment of ways to spend your day out and make some memories.
+You'll also find an exciting multitude of sport and recreational facilities as well as children's play areas, offering an assortment of ways to spend your day out and make some memories.

 - Car parking

 - Grotto and decorative garden

 Alongside a network of walking and cycling paths, Moor Park is a haven for sport and activities.
 The park currently boasts:

 - Adizone outdoor gym

 - 4 bowling greens and pavilion